 I like to fish nightcrawlers or worms most of the time because they are readily available at every swim.
 I normally fish them under a bobber float on a size #12 hook and are dealy for catching trout and almost any other fish in the swim.
 You can go up to about fishing hooks size #8 but a lot depends on the conditions and the size of the fish stock.
 These are my favorite size hook for this style of fishing.

 If you are going to fish with some of the manufactured baits like Powerbait then you should use these single hooks – Gamakatsu Trout Hooks

 All the single hooks listed above will cover you for the majority of freshwater fishing on most trips.
-These are my go-to trout hooks and have served me very well over the years.
+This is my go-to hook size for trout and has served me very well over the years.
 If you have a preferred hook for trout fishing or hook size then drop a comment below and we will take a look.